-Immatics N.V. has two share-based payment plans.
+Immatics N.V. has three share-based payment plans.
 In June 2020, Immatics N.V. established an initial equity incentive plan ("2020 Equity Plan").
-At the Annual General Meeting on June 13, 2022, Immatics shareholders approved the Company's 2022 stock option and incentive plan ("2022 Equity Plan").
-The 2022 Equity Plan allows the company to grant additional options.
+This plan was complemented by the Company's 2022 stock option and incentive plan ("2022 Equity Plan") which was approved by the Immatics shareholders at the Annual General Meeting on June 13, 2022.
+At the Annual General Meeting on June 20, 2024, Immatics shareholders approved the Company's 2024 stock option and incentive plan ("2024 Equity Plan").
+The 2024 Equity Plan allows the company to grant additional options.